CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 Installation Instructions for Windows
 --------------------------------------

 To install VERDI for Windows, unzip the file to a local directory on your Windows 7 computer.
 NOTE: You do not need to install VERDI under a Program Files directory or in the root directory on one of your hard disk drives.
-Therefore, you should not need Administrator rights to install VERDI 1.6 alpha.
+Therefore, you should not need Administrator rights to install VERDI 2.0 beta.
 If your system is under strict control from your Administrator, you may be able to unzip the VERDI distribution under your home directory or your documents directory; however, you may have problems if there is a space in the path to your VERDI installation directory.

 If you are unable to install VERDI on your computer, please check to see whether your user account is authorized to install software.
 You may need to request that a user with a computer administrator account install VERDI, or provide you with an account that has permission to install software.
 For more information about user account types, click Start and select Control Panel and then click on the User Account icon.